Payment Processor

 - Holds and Reserves - How processors hold funds and when reserves apply

-- MATCH List and TMF - What happens if a processor terminates your account
+- The merchant blacklist (MATCH) - What happens if a processor terminates your account